35percent/newblog/_posts/2022-01-24-aylesbury-update-cost-of-leaseholder-buy-out-leaps.md

 We're glad to see that the fake bricks that were missing from the façade of one of the blocks on the First Development site have been replaced.

-But it looks as if Southwark's explanation, that 'random' gaps had been [left by design](https://mobile.twitter.com/lb_southwark/status/1483060481854263296), to be filled by children's decorated bricks was equally fake.
+But it looks as if Southwark's explanation, that 'random' gaps had been [left by design](https://mobile.twitter.com/lb_southwark/status/1483060481854263296), to be filled by [children's decorated bricks](http://aylesburynow.london/news/posts/young-people-create-brick-designs-for-new-homes), as lovely as they are, was equally fake.
 All the replacement bricks look just like the rest.

 Nonetheless, if we see any more bits drop off, we will be sure to let Southwark know.